This post may contain affiliate links. Please read our disclosure policy.

 Marinate the Chicken:

-- In a large mixing bowl, combine the avocado oil, harissa, garlic, greek yogurt, lemon juice, coriander, cumin, salt and pepper and whisk until well combined and smooth.
-Trim the chicken of excess fat and add the trimmed chicken to the harissa-yogurt mixture.
-Cover and let marinade for at least 2 hours, and up to overnight in the refrigerator.
+- In a large mixing bowl, whisk together 1/4 cup avocado oil, harissa, garlic, Greek yogurt, lemon juice, coriander, cumin, salt, and pepper until well combined and smooth.
+Add the chicken to the harissa-yogurt mixture and toss to combine.
+Cover, chill, and marinate for at least 2 hours or up to overnight.

 Make the Quinoa Salad:

-- Bring 1 cup of quinoa and 1 ½ cups water to a boil.
-Once boiling, reduce the heat to a simmer, cover and cook until water is absorbed and the quinoa is tender, about 15 minutes.
+- In a deep saucepan, bring the quinoa and water to a boil.
+Once boiling, reduce the heat to a simmer, cover, and cook until the water is absorbed and the quinoa is tender, about 15 minutes.
 Let stand for 5 minutes, then gently fluff with a fork.

-- Transfer the cooked quinoa to a large bowl and let cool to room temperature (you can also cover and chill for up to 3 days and make this salad later).
+- Transfer the cooked quinoa to a large bowl and let cool to room temperature.

-- Once the quinoa has cooled, add the cucumber, dill and mint; stir to combine.
+- Once the quinoa has cooled, add the cucumbers, mint, and dill.

-- In a separate bowl, add the garlic, olive oil, champagne vinegar and lemon juice.
-Whisk to combine then pour over the quinoa mixture.
 Stir to combine.

+- In a separate bowl, whisk together the garlic, olive oil, champagne vinegar, and lemon juice.
+Pour over the quinoa mixture and stir to combine.

 Grill the Chicken:

-- Heat grill over medium-high heat (350- 400 degrees F) and oil the grill grates (to do this, dip a wadded paper towel in a little oil and, using tongs, wipe the oil evenly over the grate.
-Be careful not to use too much oil, because that's a sure fire way to start a good flare-up—a little goes a long way here.)
+- Preheat the grill over medium-high heat (about 400°F).
+Dip a wadded paper towel in the avocado oil and, using tongs, wipe the oil evenly over the grates.
+Be careful not to use too much oil to avoid starting a flare-up—a little goes a long way here.

-- Flip the pieces once more and turn heat to medium-low, about 300°F, for 3-5 minutes, or until the chicken has cooked through and the internal temp is 165°F.
+- Place the chicken on the grill, cover, and cook for 4 minutes per side.
+Reduce the heat to medium-low and cook for 3 to 5 minutes, or until the chicken has cooked through and the internal temperature reaches 165°F.

-- Transfer the chicken to a cutting board and let rest for 5-8 minutes before slicing and serving with the quinoa-cucumber salad.
+- Transfer the chicken to a cutting board and let rest for about 5 minutes before slicing and serving with the quinoa-cucumber salad.

 Nutrition information is automatically calculated, so should only be used as an approximation.